fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Extrema should be marked by on-curve points.
 If a curve in any selected glyph lacks a point at a significant extremum this command will add one.

+.. method:: font.addInflections()

+   If the curvature of a spline in the font changes sign then break the spline so that there will be a point at all points of inflections.

 .. method:: font.autoHint()